cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 ### Lobar Pneumonia

-The lobar pneumonia condition was validated against three scenarios; severe pneumonia in the one lobe of the left lung (Severity = 0.7), severe pneumonia in two lobes of the right lung (Severity = 0.7), and moderate pneumonia in both lungs (Severity = 0.2). %Biogears does not model the discrete lobes of each lung, so infected-lobe behavior is modeled by applying pneumonia severity against a fraction of each lung.
+The lobar pneumonia condition was validated against three scenarios; severe pneumonia in the one lobe of the left lung (Severity = 0.7), severe pneumonia in two lobes of the right lung (Severity = 0.7), and moderate pneumonia in both lungs (Severity = 0.2).
+The engine does not model the discrete lobes of each lung, so infected-lobe behavior is modeled by applying pneumonia severity against a fraction of each lung.
 The fraction approximates the portion of the lung (by volume) that the lobe(s) occupy.
 In the case of the left lung, there are two lobes.
 Each lobe constitutes approximately 50% of the whole lung.
 It is understood that the actual volume distribution is not equal for the two lobes, but we use this as an approximation.
 The same is true for the right lung, which has three lobes.
 In all three scenarios, expected general trends are observed for most measures.
 However, heart rate and blood pressure do not follow expected trends.
 This is similar to COPD, where heart rate and blood pressure also do not always behave as expected.
 Additionally, increasing core body temperature is also a symptom of lobar pneumonia that fails to agree with the validation data.
-However, we expected this disagreement since %BioGears doesn't currently model elevated body temperature in response to infection.
+However, we expected this disagreement since the engine doesn't currently model elevated body temperature in response to infection.
 This is something we plan to address in subsequent releases.
 <center><br>
 <i>Table 8.
 Validation matrix for severe lobar pneumonia concentrated in one lobe in the left lung.
-The table shows the %BioGears engine output compared to validation data for respiratory and hemodynamic values.</i>
+The table shows the engine output compared to validation data for respiratory and hemodynamic values.</i>
 </center>

 |	Condition	|	Notes	|	Sampled Scenario Time (s)	|	Respiration Rate (breaths/min)	|	Tidal Volume (mL)	|	Heart Rate (beats/min)	|	Systolic Pressure (mmHg)	|	Oxygen Saturation	|	PaO2 (mmHg)	|	PaCO2 (mmHg)	|	IERatio	|	Core Body Temperature  (Degrees C)	|